HuygensING/alexandria-markup/doc/lql.md

 PostGIS is meant for querying over PostGIS Geometry types (2d/3d points, bounding boxes, etc.)
 We may be able to use some of the functions of this language for our LQL.

+(description changed to reflect the use in LQL)

 #### Operators: (A & B are ranges)
 * && — Returns TRUE if A overlaps B.
 * &< — Returns TRUE if A overlaps or is to the left of B.